Introduction to Using Picotte

 Using Picotte

 The only interface to Picotte is the command line in a terminal program.
-For an introduction to using the command line, please read this tutorial:
+For an introduction to using the command line, try these tutorials:

 For other resources, see: List of Online Resources

-Visual Studio Code can be used for a more convenient interface, with some familiar graphical user interface elements.
+Visual Studio Code can be used for a more convenient interface, with some familiar graphical elements.
 See:

 Usage Pattern